bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 The *files, plots, packages, help, and viewer* pane lets you navigate folder and load files (*files*), view images you've created (*plots*), see what packages have been installed and loaded in your R session (*packages*), and look at help files for specific packages and functions (*help*).
 (We don't need to worry about the *viewer* tab)

-If you are not sure what a specific function does, or if you need a reminder on what the arguments for a funtion are, you can view the help page by typing `?function_name`.
-For example, look up the help page for the plot() function by typing `?plot` into the console.

 ### RStudio Notebooks

 Information on RStudio Notebooks can be found [here](http://rmarkdown.rstudio.com/r_notebooks.html).